pepstock-org/Charba-Wiki/docs/Controllers.md

 }
 ```

-Now you have a chart with type `myline` that you can use into your project.
+Now you have a chart with type `myline` that you can use in your project.